How do you find the motivation or willpower for scholarship and university applications?

 Have you ever noticed that you have more “motivation”, “discipline”, and “willpower” when you’re:

 - Not stressed

-Students who succeed understand this and they use two strategies:
+Students who succeed understand this and use two strategies:

 - Take action to increase their willpower battery.
 They ensure that they do their most important work when they’re well-rested, well-fed, happy, and after exercise.

-- The second thing they do is that they set up systems that do not rely on willpower.
+- Set up systems that do not rely on willpower.
 For example, if you have to rely on willpower to write your scholarship essays, it probably won’t happen.
 But if you schedule a time with your parents to sit and write an essay, you don’t need to rely on willpower because your parents will expect you to be there.